databendlabs/databend/website/blog/2023-10-08-databend-weekly-114.md

 ### Introducing `DATABEND_DATA_PATH` to Python Binding and Local Mode

-Databend's Local mode now allows users to control the storage location of metadata and data files by setting the `DATABEND_DATA_PATH` environment variable.
+Databend's local mode now allows users to control the storage location of metadata and data files by setting the `DATABEND_DATA_PATH` environment variable.

 ```shell
 DATABEND_DATA_PATH=/tmp/data/ databend-query local -q "create table abc(a int); insert into abc values(3);"
 ```

-The Python Binding of Databend also follows the `DATABEND_DATA_PATH` variable, but it must be defined before using `databend`.
+`DATABEND_DATA_PATH` also works with Databend Python Binding, but it must be defined before using `databend`.

 ```python
 import os